What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Why does my therapist watch my hands?

-Many therapists observe body language and other non-verbal communication such as hand gestures and positions.
-These cues can reveal a person’s subconscious beliefs and attitudes that could be helpful to the therapeutic process.
+Often, therapists observe body language and other non-verbal communication such as hand gestures and positions.
+These cues may reveal a person’s subconscious beliefs and attitudes that might be helpful to the therapeutic process.

 To learn more about the field of psychology or the practice of therapy, you can consult the following organizations: